ekremcet/REMSpeedTest/README.md

-# REMSpeed -  Network Speed Testing Using Python TCP Sockets
+# REMSpeed -  Network Speed Testing Using Websockets

 REMSpeed is a network speed testing tool written in Python and JavaScript.
 It allows you to measure your ping, download and upload speeds by using minimal amount of data.